+Many times, people are confused about what a CASA volunteer's role is.
+Read what a CASA DOES and DOES NOT do.
 Once you decide to become a CASA, you'll go through a screening process and initial training which includes topics such as child development, cultural competency, physical and emotional abuse, domestic violence, and an overview of the juvenile court process.
 After that, you will be sworn in as an officer of the court and appointed as an independent party to the proceedings of a Dependency & Neglect Case (which could involve a single child OR a sibling group).
 As you take on your first case, you'll have the support of an entire team behind you and there will be plenty of people available to answer your questions or help you work through issues.
 Once you get started on your case, some of your responsibilities may include:

 - Visit with the child or children on your case at least twice a month

 - Gather information by reviewing documents and interviewing children, family members, and other professionals in their lives

 - Attend meetings with other parties (attorneys, caseworkers, etc.)

 - Help the child understand court proceedings; Explain what is going on